Christ The King Catholic School

 WRITING

 We believe that writing is strengthened by instilling a love for reading within our pupils.
 We value the importance of reading to supplement writing, providing a purpose and a context to writing.
 We believe that pupils who are provided a reason for writing demonstrate flair and effective writing composition, leading to high quality outcomes.
+Therefore, our writing curriculum is underpinned and driven by a rich, high-quality text based approach using the 'Literacy Tree' schemes.

 PHONICS AND READING